Raoolo/computational_intelligence/lab10/readme.md

 - one is the random approach based on the epsilon-greedy strategy, meaning based on the decaying value of epsilon it will explore random solutions
 - the other is the exploitation, meaning that it will choose the best-known actions for the possible move

 ### Training and testing
 The agent will play a number of games (in the example, 10000) to learn the best approach to play the game against a random agent.
 Then, it is tested 1000 times and we can see that it never loses and at most draws against them a handful of times.
+Each game, the starting player is chosen randomly to avoid overfitting of certain strategies.
 There is also the `print_board` method that is used to actually see the board and how the players are playing, but in this case it is commented to avoid the output in the terminal.

 ### Improvements
 The agents could learn to play against a better player (not a random one).
-Another thing is that the program always starts with our agent, while an improvemnt could be to introduce randomnmess in the starting player.